mateobriosso/petScreeningChallenge/README.md

 # PetScreening Challenge

 ## Description
-This project is part of the PetScreening challenge.
-It includes a set of questions and automated tests.
+The PetScreening Challenge project is designed to demonstrate automated testing capabilities using JavaScript with Playwright.
+It follows the Page Object Model (POM) pattern to ensure maintainability and scalability of the test code.
+The project includes a set of questions and automated tests to validate the functionality of the application under test (https://letcode.in/test).

 ## Installation
 1. Clone the repository: